anitasv/makeup/README.md

 ```

 ### Known Issues
-1. delete pass through
-2. performace may be slow.
+1. performace may be slow.